Home

 EPOC...The After Burn

 Need more convincing?
-This "after burn", better know as the post exercise oxygen consumption (EPOC) in the scientific world, has long been studied by exercise physiologists.
+This "after burn", better know as the excess post-exercise oxygen consumption (EPOC) in the scientific world, has long been studied by exercise physiologists.
 The "after burn" results after a bout of exercise as your body works to deliver oxygen to the previously worked muscles and return your body back to it's pre-workout state.

 In an effort to restore itself, your body burns more energy (ie. calories).
-However, while research shows that your body requires far more energy (EPOC levels are higher) for a longer period of time to repair itself after an interval cardio workout than any steady pace cardio workout, they also discovered that the EPOC levels are even higher (more calorie burn) for a longer period of time after intense (circuit style) strength training sessions than both interval cardio and steady pace cardio.
+However, while research shows that your body requires far more energy (EPOC levels are higher) for a longer period of time to repair itself after an interval cardio workout than any steady pace cardio workout, they also discovered that the EPOC levels are even higher (more calorie burn) for a longer period of time after intense resistance training sessions (circuit style) than both interval cardio and steady pace cardio.

 Do It Circuit Style